"Christian" is not an adjective

 I’m not going to lie.
 I hated English class.

 Being home-schooled by a grammar Nazi pretty much instilled this disdain in me from an early age.
 I mean really, who cares about verb-tense, or prepositional phrases?

-Well, all this changed around 10th grade for me.
+Well, all this changed for me around the 10th grade.
 I began to gain an appreciation for the things I had been taught and the way I had been taught them.
-English became enjoyable (except diagramming, ugh) to study and understand.
+English became enjoyable (except diagramming) to study and understand.

-Jesus used verbs all the time.
-Verbs like love, come, rest, learn, hear, etc. But somewhere along the line, we tried to make Christian an adjective instead of being about verbs.
+Follow is a verb, and Jesus used verbs all the time.
+Verbs like love, come, rest, learn, hear, etc. But somewhere along the line, we tried to make Christian an adjective instead of a noun, and just threw out the verbs.

-“There is no such thing a Christian Democrat”
+“There is no such thing as a Christian Democrat”